hftbattle/documentation/en/strategy/structure.md

 #### Order book update {#book_update}

-Some changes in [order book](/terms.md#order_book) are consistently happening during trading session.
+The changes in [order book](/terms.md#order_book) are consistently happening during the trading session.
 [trading_book_update](/api/ParticipantStrategy.md#trading_book_update) method is used to notify strategy about such changes.
-It accepts reference to [OrderBook](/api/OrderBook.md) as an input.
+It takes reference to [OrderBook](/api/OrderBook.md) as an input.

 > Order book applied to the input of *trading_book_update* is the same as one you can get by calling [trading_book](/api/ParticipantStrategy.md) method.
 > This method is useful to get order book during other updates (deals and execution report).